 Among the many factors companies weigh when embarking on mergers and acquisitions, culture is one that often gets short shrift.
 Yet it often plays a crucial role in a deal’s success or failure.
 In this episode of the Inside the Strategy Room podcast, Becky Kaetzler, a leader in McKinsey’s M&A practice, explains how to conduct cultural due diligence to help ensure a deal fulfills its goals.
 This is an edited transcript.
-For more conversations on the strategy issues that matter, subscribe to the series on Apple Podcasts or Google Play.
+You can listen to the episode on Apple Podcasts, Spotify, or Google Podcasts.

 Sean Brown: Let’s start with what might sound like an obvious question.
 Why should we care about culture in M&A?

 Becky Kaetzler: If you look back 15 years or so, people were not very aware of culture’s role in M&A but in fact history is littered with examples of deals that either succeeded or failed primarily because of culture.
 Our data also shows that your likelihood of meeting cost and revenue synergy targets is substantially higher if you effectively manage culture during integration.

 Sean Brown: Does the importance of culture vary with the type of deal?

 Becky Kaetzler: Culture is important in all deal types but particularly when you bring two large groups of people together.
 Then, the potential friction would be much more visible.
 And you need to understand the culture of both companies.
 It is not enough to say, is the target company compatible with us?
 You need to understand it in a more nuanced way.
 What are their ways of working?
 What makes them successful?
 You need to do the same for the acquiring company.
 One-sided data is not so useful; you do a like-to-like comparison.